Columbus–Auburn–Opelika combined statistical area

-The Columbus–Auburn–Opelika, GA–AL Combined Statistical Area is a trading and marketing area made up of six counties in Georgia and two in Alabama.
+The Columbus–Auburn–Opelika, GA–AL Combined Statistical Area is a trading and marketing area made up of six counties in Georgia and three in Alabama.
 The statistical area includes two metropolitan areas: the Columbus metropolitan area and the Auburn–Opelika metropolitan area.
-As of the 2020 Census, the CSA had a population of 483,104.
+As of 2023, the CSA had a population of 566,030.

 The Combined Statistical Area consists of the: